pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 graphic processors.
 If you've experienced a long pause between levels when playing a game, this is what's happening.

-After the graphics information is send to the graphic processors anytime our program wants to draw a tree, house, or rainbow unicorn, it tells the graphic processors simply 'draw the unicorn' rather than resend all the individual drawing commands.
+After the graphics information is sent to the graphic processors, anytime our program wants to draw a tree, house, or rainbow unicorn, it tells the graphic processors simply 'draw the unicorn' rather than resend all the individual drawing commands.